cube-worlds/compressed-nft-api/README.md

 5. **Generate an update:**
    - Run `./ctl genupd path-to-update-file collection-address`.
 6. **Invoke the `ton://` deeplink that appears.**
-7. **Wait for a `committed state` message in `server` logs.**
+7. **Wait for a `committed state` message in the `server` logs.**
 8. **Done.**

-**Note:** Avoid updating during high traffic.
-Invalid proofs may occur during the brief period when the on-chain transaction is processed but not yet detected by the API.
-Update in large batches during low traffic times.
+**Note:** Avoid updating during high traffic periods to prevent invalid proofs.
+This may occur briefly when the on-chain transaction is processed but not yet detected by the API.
+Perform updates in large batches during low traffic times.

 # License